intel/ccc-linux-guest-hardening/docs/workflow_overview.md

   fuzzer results in `<workdir>/target`.
 By default, it also supplies the `--resume` flag to directly restore the Qemu snapshot stored in the workdir.
-  This generally increases the chance of reproducing the crash, but is incompatible with suppling alternative kernel/initrd inputs.
+  This generally increases the chance of reproducing the crash, but is incompatible with supplying alternative kernel/initrd inputs.

 - `fuzz.sh debug` works like `single` but also enables the Qemu gdbserver.
 The VM stops immediately after launch and waits for gdb attach.
 The kAFL/Qemu